flectra-hq/flectra/doc/webservices/iap.rst

 .. note::

     ``iap`` automatically handles
-    :class:`~odoo.addons.iap.tools.iap_tools.InsufficientCreditError` coming from the action
+    :class:`~flectra.addons.iap.tools.iap_tools.InsufficientCreditError` coming from the action
     and prompts the user to add credits to their account.

-    :func:`~odoo.addons.iap.tools.iap_tools.iap_jsonrpc` takes care of re-raising
+    :func:`~flectra.addons.iap.tools.iap_tools.iap_jsonrpc` takes care of re-raising
-    :class:`~odoo.addons.iap.models.iap.InsufficientCreditError` for you.
+    :class:`~flectra.addons.iap.models.iap.InsufficientCreditError` for you.

 .. danger::

-    If you are not using :func:`~odoo.addons.iap.tools.iap_tools.iap_jsonrpc` you *must* be careful to re-raise
+    If you are not using :func:`~flectra.addons.iap.tools.iap_tools.iap_jsonrpc` you *must* be careful to re-raise
-    :class:`~odoo.addons.iap.tools.iap_tools.InsufficientCreditError` in your handler
+    :class:`~flectra.addons.iap.tools.iap_tools.InsufficientCreditError` in your handler
     otherwise the user will not be prompted to credit their account, and the next call will fail the same way.